BEHIND THE SCENES

 The public categories are voted on by the general public and last year we recorded approximately 150,000 unique voters.
 The winners are then selected by the highest number of votes, and based on the winner being able to accept the award, either through video or in person.

 The Top 10 shortlist is usually released in February, and gives more recognition to everyone for the work they do.
 We have received international press, including BBC, Metro, Billboard, Evening Standard, and live broadcast appearances through Sky, BBC, ITV and London Live.

 We have previously live streamed to over half a million people worldwide and our aim is to get the awards broadcasted through mainstream channels.

 I’m really proud of how much the awards have grown and the hard work we have all put in over the past 5 years.
 I am especially grateful for the long term support of our sponsors, who share our common goal – including Natwest, our founding partners who have supported us from the start – and the team around me who have invested so much into where we are now.
-A special thanks to those individuals who have been instrumental in the success of the awards: Daniel Hughes (PR and marketing), Boom (COO), and Margaret Tapping (Director of Partnerships).
+A special thanks to those individuals who have been instrumental in the success of the awards: Daniel Hughes (PR via This Generation), Boom (COO), and Margaret Tapping (Director of Partnerships).
 I am so excited for the progress that we can achieve in future years.